DNMC2513/Nontechies-DataScienceLexicon/Operating_system.md

     </tr>
         </table>

-- `Linux` is a derived variant from Unix OS.
+- `Linux` is a derived variant of Unix OS.